mantzavinos004/Guide404/README.md

 So when i open a PC, the 'Boot loader" loads the OS at RAM, the kernel starts the "start-ups" services and then every time you open a program: the OS loads it to the RAM, CPU execute the orders and the OS handle the data and communication user-program.

 -------------------------------------Networking--------------------------------------

-\nThe base of nowadays networks are the Nodes and the Links Types of networks:
+The base of nowadays networks are the Nodes and the Links Types of networks:
 1) LAN
 2) WAN